 The process represents the temporal component to some extent.
 First, it runs from right to left (oriented at the project phases) and within the project phases from above down runs off.
 Since some processes can also run in parallel, this is marked by dashed lines.
-The dashed lines make
+The dashed lines make it clear that the order of the processes within them can be interchanged.
+Following phases and sub-steps form the basis of the model.

-Phase 1 Preparation
+Preparation